outcomesinsights/generalized_data_model/README.md

 | specialty_concept_id        | int    | A foreign key to an identifier in the concepts table for specialty |
 | address_id                  | int    | A foreign key to the address of the location of the facility     |

-## claims
+## collections

+- Groups provenances records
-- Records the claim level information (also referred to as "headers" in some databases)
+- For claims, records the claim level information (also referred to as "headers" in some databases)
-- Often claims refer to groups of records from the lines table
+- For EHR, records the visit level information
 - Includes the place of service recorded with the record
-- Can be linked with multiple records in the clinical_codes, details, and exposures tables
+- Can be linked with multiple records in the provenances table

 | column                        | type   | description                                                                                 |
 | -----------------             | ----   | -----------                                                                                 |